 Anna Katherine (Clemmons) Clay is a freelance writer and adjunct professor in the Department of Media Studies at the University of Virginia.
-She is a 14-year veteran writer, reporter and producer for ESPN, where she wrote everything from 5,000-word features for ESPN’s Outside the Lines to short technical breakdowns for ESPN the Magazine.
+She is a 14-year veteran writer, reporter and producer for ESPN, where she wrote everything from 5,000-word features for ESPN’s Outside the Lines to technical breakdowns for ESPN the Magazine.
 She has produced video features for ESPN's 'Monday Night Countdown,' 'SportsCenter,' ESPN the Magazine's 'Body Issue,' and more.
 Her reporting adventures have included riding on a combine harvester with Oakland Raiders wide receiver Jordy Nelson on his rural Kansas farm and witnessing a backyard game of H-O-R-S-E between former NBA great Dell and current two-time NBA MVP Steph Curry at the elder Curry’s home (she won’t reveal who won).

-In addition to her continued ESPN work, Anna Katherine has written stories for numerous publications, including: The New York Times, Glamour Magazine, The Washington Post Magazine, Conde Nast Traveler, USA Today, Sports Illustrated, Hemispheres, Longreads, Rhapsody, SB Nation, The National, Men’s Journal, Bleacher Report Magazine, Blue Ridge Outdoors Magazine and more.
-She assisted in editing the first draft of Keith Hernandez’s memoir, ‘I’m Keith Hernandez.’
+In addition to her continued ESPN work, Anna Katherine has written stories for numerous publications, including: The New York Times, Glamour Magazine, The Washington Post Magazine, Conde Nast Traveler, USA Today, Sports Illustrated, Hemispheres, Longreads, Rhapsody, SB Nation, The National, FOR Magazine, Men’s Journal, Bleacher Report Magazine, Blue Ridge Outdoors Magazine and more.
+She assisted in editing the first draft of Keith Hernandez’s memoir, ‘I’m Keith Hernandez;’ additionally, the feature film rights to her longform feature on a Houston high school men’s soccer team were optioned in January of 2019 by a production arm of FOX films.

 A 2001 graduate of Davidson College, Anna Katherine obtained her B.A. in English.
 She is an official member of both the American Society of Journalists & Authors (ASJA) and the Association of Women in Sports Media (AWSM).